St Peter’s CofE Academy

 - Preparing and responding to the Covid lockdown and transition back to school

-We work closely with SEND services and access a service level of agreement.
+We work closely with Inclusive Learning Services (ILS).
 For students with specific medical conditions staff are trained and advised by NHS staff.

-The SEND faculty comprises of a SENCo, an assistant SENCo, are 13 LTA's, 4 HLTA's and a Care practitioner who endeavour to support students with SEND.
+The SEND faculty comprises of a SENCO, an assistant SENCO, are 13 LTA's, 3 HLTA's and a Care practitioner who endeavour to support students with SEND.
 The sharing of knowledge and expertise within the faculty is encouraged and opportunities provided.
-All staff receive SEND training regularly through Academy staff newsletters, planned CPD at the Academy and briefings.
+All staff receive SEND training regularly through planned CPD at the Academy and briefings.
 When more specialist support is needed over and above what the Academy can offer we seek support from outside agencies as previously mentioned.
-The Academy has gained Dyslexia Friendly Status and contributed to SEND Gateway, which is part of the National Association for Special Educational Needs (NASEN).
+The Academy has Dyslexia Friendly Status level 2, ASD Friendly Status Level 1 and contributes to SEND Gateway, which is part of the National Association for Special Educational Needs (NASEN).

 - How will my child/young person be included in activities outside this classroom including school trips?